Exchange Opportunities for International Students

 Ahlia University has five colleges:

-Visiting students pay for the courses taken during their stay at Ahlia.
-Tuition for undergraduate degree programs ranges from 100–140 BD per credit hour.
-Tuition for postgraduate programs varies.
-For more information regarding tuition fees please refer to the particular programs on the following link.
+Visiting students pay tuition based on the courses they take at Ahlia.
+Undergraduate programmes range from 100–140 BD per credit hour.
+Postgraduate tuition varies by programme.
+For detailed information, please refer to the specific programmes via the following link.

-English is the primary language of instruction at Ahlia University.
-Incoming students must demonstrate language proficiency by presenting recognized certificates, passing the placement test, or providing secondary school English scores.
-Exemptions apply to native English speakers and students who completed their education at English-medium schools.
-For more details, see the "Language Requirements" section.
+As English is the primary language of instruction at Ahlia University, incoming students must demonstrate proficiency through a recognised certificate, a placement test, or secondary school English scores.
+Exemptions apply to native speakers and those educated in English-medium schools.
+For full details, see the "Language Requirements" under the Academic Information section.

-No, English is the primary language of instruction at Ahlia University and is widely spoken throughout Bahrain, including shops, malls, businesses, and even public institutions.
-While learning basic Arabic words and phrases can enhance your experience and cultural immersion, it is not a requirement.
+No. English is the primary language of instruction at Ahlia University and is widely spoken across Bahrain—in shops, malls, businesses, and public institutions.
+Knowing basic Arabic can enrich your experience, but it is not required.

 The cost of living in Bahrain is lower than in many other countries in the region.
 Monthly expenses, depending on your lifestyle, are estimated to range from 450 to 550 BHD (approximately 1200 to 1400 EUR) per person.
-For more information on prices, please refer to the “Costs of Living” section.
+For more information on prices, please refer to the “Costs of Living” under the Living in Bahrain section.

 Bahrain is exceptionally safe, with a very low crime rate and rare instances of violent crime.